SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/auto-generating-auto-hosting-and-auto-updating-docc-documentation.md

 Our build system can now generate and host DocC documentation and make it available from your package’s page in the index.
 All we need is a little configuration data so that we know how best to build your docs.

-Once configured, you will see a new “Documentation” link in the sidebar and never have to worry about your documentation ever again!
+Once configured, you will see a new “Documentation” link in the sidebar and never have to worry about your documentation again!

 <picture class="shadow">
   <source srcset="/images/documentation-menu-link~dark.png" media="(prefers-color-scheme: dark)">